Hipparchus-Math/hipparchus/hipparchus-ode/src/site/markdown/index.md

     double[]                     y            = finalState.getPrimaryState();
     System.out.format(Locale.US, "final state at %4.1f: %6.3f %6.3f%n", t, y[0], y[1]);

-## 15.2 Dense Output
+## Dense Output
 The solution of the integration problem is provided by two means.
-The first one is aimed towards simple use: the state vector at the end of the integration process is copied in the y array of the `FirstOrderIntegrator.integrate` method, as shown by previous example.
-The second one should be used when more in-depth information is needed throughout the integration process.
+The first one, shown in the previous example, is aimed towards simple use: the state vector at the end of the integration process is returned by the `ODEIntegrator.integrate` method, in an [ODEStateAndDerivative](../apidocs/org/hipparchus/ode/ODEStateAndDerivative.html) instance.
+The second one should be used when more in-depth information is needed throughout the integration process and not only at the end.
 The user can register an object implementing the [ODEStepHandler](../apidocs/org/hipparchus/ode/sampling/ODEStepHandler.html) interface or a [StepNormalizer](../apidocs/org/hipparchus/ode/sampling/StepNormalizer.html) object wrapping a user-specified object implementing the